 Anyone wishing to check out any item from the Library needs to have a library card.
-Students of BTSR or UPSem should bring their student identification to the Circulation Desk and fill out a registration form.
+Students of UPSem should bring their student identification to the Circulation Desk and fill out a registration form.
 A barcode will be printed on the student’s library access card; it is needed to check out any circulating item.

 All other patrons wishing to check out items must show a photo ID with current address and fill out a registration form.
 Only the Circulation Supervisor or the Assistant Circulation Supervisor has the authority to approve this request and issue a borrower’s card.
 If these staff members are not available, the patron’s request will be held until the request can be approved and a card issued (usually by the following day).
 No one may borrow any item until this procedure has been completed.
 More information about membership will be found HERE.